microsoft/vscode-docs/docs/extensions/example-debuggers.md

 Since VS Code runs on different platforms, we have to make sure that the debug adapter program supports the different platforms as well.
 For this we have the following options:

 1. If the program is implemented in a platform independent way, e.g. as program that runs on a runtime that is available on all supported platforms, you can specify this runtime via the **runtime** attribute.
-As of today, VS Code supports 'node' and 'mono' runtimes.
-Our mock-debug adapter from above uses this approach.
+As of today, VS Code supports `node` and `mono` runtimes.
+Our Mock Debug adapter from above uses this approach.

-1. If your debug-adapter implementation needs different executables on different platforms, the **program** attribute can be qualified for specific platforms like this:
+1. If your debug adapter implementation needs different executables on different platforms, the **program** attribute can be qualified for specific platforms like this:

     ```json
     "debuggers": [{